Where to Eat in Kauai: Food Guide

 Locals told us this is where to eat in Kauai for true Hawaiian eats.
 Unfortunately, we never got to try it, so we are handing off the info to you.
 Let me know how it is!

 Do not miss out on the poke.
 We kept putting it off and never got to try it.
-The poke in Hawaii is supposed to be out of this world.
+The poke in Hawaii is supposed to be out of this world, but you can grab some at a local market.

 It’s easy not to prioritize this when one of us does not eat fish.
 That’s why you do not see any sushi restaurants on this list.
 Make sure to ask locals for the best Sushi spot.

-They are all over, and for some reason, we made it to only the shaved ice.
+They are all over, but we made it to only the shaved ice for some reason.
 Every time we were hungry, there weren’t any food trucks around.
-Next time we are there, we are making it my mission to try more food trucks.
+Next time we are there, I am making it my mission to try more food trucks.

 You’ll come across many smoothie stands while driving.